Updated Aug 2021

 Wooden spoon for this one.
 The walk from the train station passes depressingly grey prefab style housing to mud flats where dying seagulls flap oily wings in the rubbish strewn stretch of “beach” leading to the thick brown gloop of estuarine “sea”.

 Also, give Kidwelly a miss unless you enjoy killer quick sand/mud.

-Best beaches summary
+Best beaches UK summary

 Pin this Best UK beaches post: